MJspitta/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 3. Function that gets the length of a prefix substring
 4. Function that searches a string for any of a set of bytes
 5. Funciton that locates a substring
-6. Function that prints the chessboard
+7. Function that prints the chessboard
+8. Function that prints the sum of the two diagonals of a square matrix of integers